jpradas1/Crawling_Engineer_Challenge/README.md

 # Crawling Engineer Challenge

-This repository extract data from two clothing websites [Adidas](https://www.adidas.es/) and [Puma](https://eu.puma.com/) using the python framework Scrapy.
-This scraper has two spiders, and extracts the same data from both websites, i.e.:
+This repository extract data from the clothing website [Puma](https://eu.puma.com/) using the python framework Scrapy.
+This scraper has one spiders, and extracts the following data, i.e.:
+- Product id
 - Product title
 - Product brand
 - Product description.